-Up to 10 points may be awarded to development that qualify for the Set-Aside Preference.
+Up to ten (10) points may be awarded to development that qualify for the Set-Aside Preference.
 Points will be awarded based on the below criteria:

-- Applications that include a commitment to set aside 15% or more of the units for permanent supportive housing and/or vulnerable population tenants will receive five (5) points. - For applications that meet the 15% set-aside qualifications, MHDC will evaluate the Supportive Services Plan and award up to five (5) points based on the quality and alignment of services with the targeted population(s).
+- Applications that include a commitment to set aside fifteen percent (15%) or more of all units for permanent supportive housing or vulnerable population tenants will receive five (5) points. - For applications that meet the 15 percent (15%) set-aside qualifications, MHDC will evaluate the Supportive Services Plan and award up to five (5) points based on the quality and alignment of services with the targeted population(s).